thosgood/this-weeks-finds/README.md

 - something better than `" "` in the tables in e.g. week049
 - sort out image sizes! e.g. `milky_way_axel_mellinger.jpg`
-- diagrams in week290
 - diagrams in week291
-- diagrams in week292
 - diagrams in week293
 - diagrams in week294
 - diagrams in week295